tabakerov/TabakerovName/blog/Blender_Lorenz_System/index.md

 ## Lorenz System

-Imagine a point in a space.
-It has 3 coordinates (given the space is 3D).
-This coordinates can be processed with some math formula so there are a new set of coordinates.
-Let’s treat them as a vector and move the point in direction the vector’s pointing.
-Now there are new set of coordinates.
+Imagine a point in space.
+It has three coordinates (given that space is 3D).
+These coordinates can be processed with some math formula, so there are a new set of coordinates.
+Let’s treat them as a vector and move the point in the direction the vector’s pointing.
+Now there are a new set of coordinates.
 Repeat.

 Lorenz System is a special kind of math formula for 3D coordinates.
-A point from any place in 3D space will be “attracted” to an area where this point will start moving along closed orbit.
-If there are a lot of points moving along that orbit a really beautiful and interesting image can be created.
+A point from any place in 3D space will be “attracted” to an area where this point will start moving along a closed orbit.
+If many points are moving along that orbit, a really beautiful and interesting image can be created.

-So, let’s create such thing using Blender 3D.
+So, let’s create such a thing using Blender 3D.

-## The Equasions
+## The Equations

 The equasions are pretty simple: